Ponseti for Parents

-Steps produced a parent information DVD that can be shown in clinic waiting rooms which reinforces the same messages given by the parent advisers and the leaflets.
+Steps produced a parent education DVD for clinic waiting rooms which reinforces the information given by the parent advisers and the leaflets.

 There is also a poster designed for use in child health clinics, ante natal clinics, and immunisation centres, etc. This raises awareness that clubfoot can be treated, a simple explanation of how it is treated, and where to go for help.

 Steps is committed to supporting parents and the Ponseti for Parents© programme is our contribution to achieving the best outcome for children with clubfoot.